mewisme/tele-cloud/README.md

 ## ⚠️ Limitations

 - Maximum chunk size is 50MB (Telegram Bot API limit)
-- Default chunk size is set to 10MB
+- Chunk size can be set to any value between 1MB and 50MB from the client side
 - Metadata is stored locally, not on Telegram
 - No built-in authentication for uploads/downloads
 - Telegram rate limits may apply for heavy usage